 NIKOLA TESLA: GENIUS OF THE GENIUSES

-In history there are some names which we always pin to the term 'Genius'.
-Say for example, Albert Einstein, Isaac Newton, Paul Dirac, Madam Curie, Srinivasa Ramanujan.......
+In history, there are some names that we always associate with the term 'Genius'.
+For example — Albert Einstein, Isaac Newton, Paul Dirac, Maxwell, Marie Curie, Srinivasa Ramanujan, and many more.

-But there is one man in history, whom I consider the 'greatest genius' of all time (NOTE: I didn't use the term 'one of the greatest', which I generally use while mentioning such eminent personalities).
+But there is one man in history whom I consider the greatest genius of all time.
+(NOTE: I didn’t use the term ‘one of the greatest’, which I usually use when mentioning such eminent personalities.)

-Even after becoming so popular, with more than 3000 patents globally tagged to his name, he was hard-headed, pragmatic, intuitive and above all was modest about his achievements. and all these good qualities assisted him in his search for newer technology which would make life effortless and comfortable...
+Even after achieving such fame, with more than 3000 patents globally attributed to his name, he remained hard-headed, pragmatic, intuitive, and above all, modest about his achievements.
+These remarkable qualities greatly aided him in his relentless pursuit of newer technologies that could make human life effortless and comfortable.

-The man I am talking about is Nikola Tesla...
+The man I’m talking about is Nikola Tesla.

-I will try my level best to describe the life of this obscure, self taught genius, a man whose life is filled with humbling failures and momentous triumphs...
+I will try my very best to describe the life of this brilliant yet underrated genius — a man whose life was filled with humbling failures and momentous triumphs.

 So here we go...